mithilteja/Road-Lane-Line-Detection/README.md

-# Road-Lane-Line-Detection with Python and Open CV
+# Road Lane-Line Detection with Python and Open CV
-Data Science Project Idea: The lines drawn on the roads guide human drivers where the lanes are.
-It also refers to the direction to steer the vehicle.
-This application is cardinal for developing driverless cars.
-You can build an application having the ability to identify track lines from input images or continuous video frames.
+Data Science Project Idea: Using computer vision techniques in Python, we will identify road lane lines in which autonomous cars must run.
+This will be a critical part of autonomous cars, as the self-driving cars should not cross it’s lane and should not go in opposite lane to avoid accidents.
+# Frame Masking and Hough Line Transformation
+To detect white markings in the lane, first, we need to mask the rest part of the frame.
+We do this using frame masking.
+The frame is nothing but a NumPy array of image pixel values.
+To mask the unnecessary pixel of the frame, we simply update those pixel values to 0 in the NumPy array.
+After making we need to detect lane lines.
+The technique used to detect mathematical shapes like this is called Hough Transform.
+Hough transformation can detect shapes like rectangles, circles, triangles, and lines.